 Julia Redner gradually awakens to find herself in a nondescript airport with a bunch of people standing around.
 Did she fall asleep at the airport?
 No, for she is only dressed in her go-to couch potato outfit with nothing on her feet.
 Only those cannot be her feet, for they are in desperate need of a pedicure!
 She soon discovers that this is actually Purgatory, this isn’t a dream!
 But how did she die?

 Purgatory (in Ms. de Nikolits’ view) is a large, impersonal space with unmarked doors leading into different rooms.
 Some are restrooms (for sleeping), rooms for activities like lawn bowling, knitting, exercise and so on.
 How one remembers all this is beyond Julia.
 Agnes, her multi-pierced Goth “Introducer” tells her:

-“I’m just here to give you the guided tour; How Purgatory Works 101, for Dummies.”
+“I’m just here to give you the guided tour: Purgatory for Dummies.”

 “This is Purgatory?”